turingcompl33t/crafting-interpreters/notes/TreeWalkInterpreter.md

 In the section on evaluating literals the author points out that we _eagerly_ evaluated the literal during scanning and stuffed it into the corresponding token.
 This makes me wonder if there is a way to defer this evaluation of the literal - to make it lazy?
 Perhaps this doesn't even matter for literals?

 The "corners" of the implementation - those places where the fact that we represent Lox values as Java objects matters.
 Example: testing for equality and inequality of Lox values.
 Lox's notion of equality and inequality may be different from Java's notion, and we need to ensure that we implement Lox's semantics in the Java world.

+**Statements and State**

+The big design note in this chapter comes from the answer to the question: how do we implement persistent state in our tree-walk interpreter?
+Evaluating expressions is one thing, and perhaps in a pure functional language this would be the _only_ thing, but because Lox is (loosely) and imperative language, we need some way to track the state manipulated by our program as it is executed.

+The high-level principle that we use for state management are _environments_ - essentially just maps from identifiers to runtime values.
+The concept is simple enough, but some interesting nuances arise in the implementation.

+The final implementation we arrive at is (basically) a linked hierarchy of environments that correspond to nested lexical scopes in the program source.
+When we encounter a "read" on a variable within a certain scope, we consult its corresponding environment and attempt to read the runtime value that corresponds to the identifier.
+If the identifier is not present in this environment, we repeat the process up the environment hierarchy until we reach the top-level environment which corresponds to the global scope.
+If the variable is not found at this point, it is a reference to an undefined variable.
+Beginning from the lowest-level environment ensures that we respect variable _shadowing_ semantics.

+**Control Flow**

+Conditional control flow and while-loops are straightforward.

+The interesting aspect of this chapter is the implementation of for-loops.
+As we are all taught in our introduction to programming course, a `for`-loop is really just syntactic sugar for a `while`-loop - there is nothing that one can express with a `for`-loop that cannot be equivalently expressed with a `while`-loop.
+We take advantage of this fact in Lox by simply desugaring (converting) a `for`-loop in the program source to an equivalent `while`-loop construct during the parsing phase.
+This allows us to take advantage of the implementation of the `while`-loop interpretation code to execute `for`-loop constructs - stay DRY!

+**Functions**

+The magic in this chapter is the transformation of a call expression in the Lox syntax tree to a runtime callable object (in this case a `LoxFunction` instance).

+To do this, we essentially package up the environment in which the environment executes with the code that composes the body of the function.
+We do this by evaluating each of the arguments to the function, defining these in the function's environment, and then essentially just transferring control flow into the body of the function.

+Another interesting aspect of the implementation that arises in this chapter is the implementation of `return` statements.
+We managed control flow in these cases with Java exceptions which allows us to teleport up the Java runtime call stack to the point that we need to get to.

+**Resolving and Binding**

+In this chapter we essentially implement a simple semantic analysis pass over the AST that is run prior to interpretation.
+The resolver pass walks the syntax tree and resolves each variable reference.
+This is necessary to avoid instances in which we have closures that capture variables with values that change between invocations.
+In these cases, we expect (from the programmer's point of view) that the captured value will remain the same, even after reassignment of the variable.
+However, in our previous implementation this is not the case.

+The resolver pass is one way to avoid this phenomenon.
+An alternative would be to make environments immutable, and effectively create a new environment with each new variable declaration.
+We opt for the resolver pass in this implementation to take advantage of the code we already wrote.